National Gardens: Athens’ green secret

 Pine Trees Ethnikos Kipos

-The gardens are regarded as a classic choice for a Sunday stroll – and not only.
-Guests are allowed to visit the grounds from the early morning hours to dusk, and many prefer the peacefulness of the garden paths to take their pets for a walk or exercise.
-In this extensive area, you can also find six lakes, most of them being home to ducks – it is almost a tradition for small children to feed these playful swimmers with the doughy treats offered on spot.
-The sundial at the entrance is another intriguing sight, inviting visitors to guess the hour of the day depending on the position of the sun.
+The garden is considered a classic choice for a Sunday stroll among the people of Athens.
+Guests can visit the place from dusk until dawn, and many prefer the peacefulness of the garden paths to take their pets for a walk or exercise.
+In this extensive area, you can also find lakes with ducks, with small children getting very excited to feed these playful swimmers with the doughy treats offered on the spot.

 Ethnikos Kipos 3